heche-psb/wgd/README.md

 export PATH="$PATH:~/.local/bin/wgd"
 ```

+Note that the version of numpy is important (for many other packages are the same of course), especially for fastcluster package.
+In our test, the numpy 1.19.0 works fine on python3.6/8.
+If you met some errors or warnings about numpy, maybe considering pre-install numpy as 1.19.0 before you install wgd.

 ## Parameters

 There are 7 main programs in `wgd v2`: `dmd`,`focus`,`ksd`,`mix`,`peak`,`syn`,`viz`.
 Hereafter we will provide a detailed elucidation on each of the program and its associated parameters.